top of page

 Visceral hypersensitivity was relieved.

 Electromyogram analysis showed internal motor reflex accompanying each rectal balloon expansion.
-Greater balloon expansion caused an increased visceral motor response to pain only in mice who were treated with the saline placebo; those that received the probiotic showed no additional pain response as the balloon was further expanded.
+Greater balloon expansion caused an increased visceral motor response to pain only in rats who were treated with the saline placebo; those that received the probiotic showed no additional pain response as the balloon was further expanded.
 PS128 relieved symptoms of gut hypersensitivity.

 3.2-圖1.jpg